-1. Pursuant to Articles 5 and 6 of these Regulations, the director's function is to guide and oversee the Company's management in order to achieve its interests.

-- Directors must perform the functions of their office and discharge their legally mandated duties with the diligence of a responsible entrepreneur, taking into account the nature of the directorship and the functions attributed to each of them, and being obliged, specifically, to: - a) Make enquiries and adequately prepare the meetings of the Board and of the Committees to which the director belongs.
-For this purpose, directors have the duty to demand and the right to receive from the Company the appropriate information that is necessary for performing their obligations. - b) Commit enough time and take all measures necessary for the Company's efficient management and supervision and, in particular, allocate sufficient time to discharge their responsibilities effectively and to gain a solid grasp of the Company's business and governance rules to which it is subject, taking part for this purpose in the refresher courses organized by the Company under Article 26 of these Regulations. - c) Personally attend meetings of the Board and of Committees to which the director belongs and actively participate in deliberations so that his views contribute effectively to decision-making.
+- 1. Pursuant to Articles 5 and 6 of these Regulations, the director's function is to guide and oversee the Company's management in order to achieve its interests. - 2.
+Directors must perform the functions of their office and discharge their legally mandated duties with the diligence of a responsible entrepreneur, taking into account the nature of the directorship and the functions attributed to each of them, and being obliged, specifically, to: - a) Make enquiries and adequately prepare the meetings of the Board and of the Committees to which the director belongs.
+For this purpose, directors have the duty to demand and the right to receive from the Company the appropriate information that is necessary for performing their obligations.
+In this sense, new directors shall comply with the information programme for new directors (Induction Plan) in force at each moment, approved by the Board. - b) Commit enough time and take all measures necessary for the Company's efficient management and supervision and, in particular, allocate sufficient time to discharge their responsibilities effectively and to gain a solid grasp of the Company's business and governance rules to which it is subject, taking part for this purpose in the refresher courses organized by the Company under Article 26 of these Regulations. - c) Pursuant to that set out in the current legislation, personally attend meetings of the Board and of Committees to which the director belongs and actively participate in deliberations so that his views contribute effectively to decision-making.